Generate a passphrase or test your password's strength (we don't store or transmit these):

 And so on.

-And for the truly paranoid, I recommend something called diceware, which is a completely offline, non-computer based method of creating passphrases.
+For the truly paranoid, I recommend something called diceware, which is a completely offline, non-computer based method of creating passphrases.
 It involves six dice, and a printed wordlist.
 The author also recommends you close your blinds while doing it.